#bauhausstyle

 2019

-I have woven these results into a set of kitchen towels, using handweaving techniques in the tradition of the Bauhaus Weaving Workshop.
-For a long time, women were only allowed to enter this course, and they responded by developing innovative weaving techniques and putting the medium in the spotlight.
-The work was on view at Stedelijk Museum Amsterdam in November 2019 as part of the exhibition Rethinking Bauhaus.
+I have woven these diverse results into a set of kitchen towels, using handweaving techniques rooted in the tradition of the Bauhaus Weaving Workshop.
+Historically, this course was open only to women, who responded by pioneering innovative weaving methods and elevating the medium’s status.

 Photos of the kitchen towels on display, courtesy of Peter Pflügler.
 Exhibition image ‘Rethinking Bauhaus’ by Dora Lionstone.
 Bauhaus Weaving Theory: an influential read during my research for this project (source: University of Minnesota Press).